How a couple of Indian wine lovers gave up the humdrum to make a splash in the world of wine

 KRSMA Estates launched their wines in February 2014, at a lavish party in Bangalore at the JW Marriott.
 Press and high society were in attendance, and a menu was meticulously put together to showcase the wines at their best.
 The glitzy launch, preceded by a tutored tasting, threw up some interesting discoveries for most present.
 The Chardonnay (subsequently a double gold medal winner at the China Wine and Spirit Awards 2013), restrained yet balanced with distinct fruit aromas, won me over.
 The Cabernet 2012 (gold medal), rich, succulent and decanted in the afternoon, was still opening up well into the evening.
 Unusual?
 “Not really,” he laughs, “I once found an open bottle of my 2012 Cabernet in my cellar, which I’d opened two months before.
 It had still not spoiled.
 Quite amazing.”

-What made them pick a more complex Chardonnay for their portfolio over the more common and popular Chenin Blanc, I asked Chigurupati.
+What made them pick Chardonnay for their portfolio over the more popular Chenin Blanc?
+I asked Chigurupati.
 Wasn’t the risk greater in the unexplored terrains of Hampi?
 “We didn’t think about it too much,” he said, “Chenin is popular in India because it is easy to grow and gives a good yield.
 We wanted to challenge the systems.
 And while our first Chardonnay vintage was fruit-driven without oak, we are now doing trials and experimenting with some oak.
 Just a hint, as I feel most Chardonnays are made with too much oak, which overpowers the fruit.”